heyMP/phys010/space-speed-and-momentum.md

 **In this class**, we will almost always describe motion in one dimension.
 When we discuss motion in more than one dimension, it will always be qualitative.

 Imagine we live in a Universe that is a single line.
-The online place you can go is right or left.
+You can only move right/left (or up/down say).

 [ciscode|rev=1|tool=elmsmedia|item=2054|entity_type=node|render=display_mode|display_mode=image]